frequently asked questions

 Who can get married in Australia?

-Do you have to be a citizen or resident of Australia to get married in Australia?
+Do you have to be a citizen or a resident of Australia to get married in Australia?

 Nope!
 You are not required to be a citizen or to be a permanent or temporary resident of Australia in order to be married here.
 Theoretically, as long as you meet you the legal requirements and you’ve completed all the required notices and bits of paperwork, you can hop off the plane here, get married, then leave again!
 Australia is a popular destination for weddings, particularly for elopements and as a safe haven for couples from less progressive countries who do not recognise or allow their relationships